SchemaPlus/schema_validations/README.md

 ## Testing

-SchemaValidations is tested using rspec, sqlite3, and rvm, with some hackery to test against multiple versions of rails and ruby.
+SchemaValidations is tested against the matrix of combinations.
 To run the full combo of tests, after you've forked & cloned:

     $ cd schema_validations
-    $ ./runspecs --install  # do this once to install gem dependencies for all versions (slow)
-    $ ./runspecs # as many times as you like

-See `./runspecs --help` for other options.
-You can also pick a specific version of rails and ruby to use, such as:
-    $ rvm use 1.9.2
-    $ export BUNDLE_GEMFILE=gemfiles/Gemfile.rails-3.1
+    $ schema_dev bundle install
-    $ rake spec
+    $ schema_dev rspec

+For more info, see [schema_dev](https://github.com/SchemaPlus/schema_dev)

-If you're running ruby 1.9, code coverage results will be in coverage/index.html -- it should be at 100% coverage.
+Code coverage results will be in coverage/index.html -- it should be at 100% coverage.

 ## License